-Wondering how to wash silk safely and effectively at home?
+Wondering how to wash your silk shirts, sheets, and other clothing safely and effectively at home?
+Can you wash silk?
 When it comes to delicate fabrics, we know that you want to be careful with washing and treating such investment pieces.
 We created the Delicate Wash so that you can feel confident washing silks at home.
-Even if the silk percentage is small, it’s important to follow these washing instructions.
+Even if the silk percentage is small, it’s important to know how to clean and wash silk.

 BEFORE YOU WASH

 While silk is washable, it’s important to note that this fabric commonly bleeds and can potentially stain other items in the wash.
-Or if a single silk garment consists of two or more colors, bleeding can occur.
+Or if a single silk garment consists of two or more colors, bleeding, before washing silk clothing can occur.
 This is normal and will not result in color loss at the end of the wash process.
-To test for color bleeding, find an inconspicuous area on the item, such as a hem, and dip it in warm water.
+To test for color bleeding, find an inconspicuous area on the item, such as a hem, and dip it in luke warm water.
 If dye releases into the water, you’ll know that bleeding would occur if washed.
-If you discover that an item bleeds during the test, simply take it to the dry cleaners.
+If you discover that an item bleeds during the test, simply take your silk to the dry cleaners.
 Or, if the garment is a solid color, wash it alone.
 It’s also important to note that some smooth finish may be textured after washing.

 Stain-Free In Seconds: Treat stains with Stain Solution or the Wash & Stain Bar by applying it directly to the spots and susceptible areas like underarms, necklines, and cuffs.
 Stain Solution works for removing tannin stains like juice and wine, while the Wash & Stain Bar tackles oil-based blemishes.

-Stop That Smell: Mix ¼ cup of Scented Vinegar with cool water and presoak the item for 30 minutes.
+Stop That Smell With White Vinegar: Mix ¼ cup of Scented Vinegar with cool water and presoak the item for 30 minutes.

 HAND WASH & RINSE

-Handwashing is always the best and safest method for washing silk.
+Silk can be hand washed - and often is the best process to ensure fabric integrity.
+Handwashing is actually always the best and safest method for washing silk.

 Put It In Reverse: Prepare to wash by turning the item inside out.
 Wash with the same or like colors only.